Skip to content

 Challenges Remain for Newcomers

-While signs are pointing towards the job market heating up in Canada in 2025 and employers in many sectors are still experiencing widespread labour shortages, it’s not all good news in the economy.
+Signs are still pointing towards the job market heating up in Canada in 2025 and employers in many sectors are still experiencing widespread labour shortages, but significant uncertainty in the economy may deflate investment in hiring.

 If you’re looking to land a role in Canada or to move into your dream role, it’s important that you put your best foot forward.
 Our resources can help.